apache/iceberg/docs/aws.md

 To use S3 Acceleration, we need to set `s3.acceleration-enabled` catalog property to `true` to enable `S3FileIO` to make accelerated S3 calls.

-For example, you can add the following setting to your Spark config file to enable the S3 Acceleration:
+For example, you can configure your Spark with the following setting to enable the S3 Acceleration:
 ```shell
 spark.sql.catalog.my_catalog.s3.acceleration-enabled=true
 ```